DFHack/dfhack/docs/dev/Lua API.rst

 All this behavior is implemented in ``ZScreen:onInput()``, which subclasses **must not override**.
 Instead, ZScreen subclasses should delegate all input processing to subviews.
-Consider using a `Window class`_ widget as your top level input processor.
+Consider using a `Window class`_ widget subview as your top level input processor.

 When rendering, the parent viewscreen is automatically rendered first, so subclasses do not have to call ``self:renderParent()``.
 Calls to ``logic()``